aigamstat/aigamstat.github.io/index.md

 ---
 # [Latest News](./news.html)

+## JSM 2024
+#### August 4, 2024
+Three astrostatistics sessions will run during [JSM 2024](./jsm2024/index.html).
+If there are other items of interest to the AIG, please contact us to let us know.

 ## 2024 Student Paper Competition
 #### Nov 9, 2023
 ### Application deadline: Tuesday, December 12, 2023 at 11:59 pm EST